calzakk/CyoArguments/README.md

     int threads = 0;
     args.AddRequired( "threads", "number of threads to use", threads );

 Required arguments cannot be omitted when the program is executed, and must be specified in the order they were added to the object.

-Note that there must be at least one optional argument or at least one required argument.
+Add any **list argument**:

+    std::list<std::int> numbers;
+    args.AddList( "number", "initialization numbers", numbers );

+A list follows the required arguments, and is entirely optional.
+Multiple lists are not permitted.

 Pass the command-line options to the object: